 When you returned from addiction treatment, you most likely made it a point to rid your new lifestyle of any and all things that would influence you to use again, including certain friends.
 Aside from their potential to cause danger to your recovery, old friends may not have much in common with you anymore.
 So, in order to stave off loneliness – a dangerous emotion to have in early recovery – you should establish new, healthy friendships.
 Here are a few tips to help you find a friend who will support your sobriety:

-- Some places are off limits.
+- Make some places off limits.
 If a place isn’t conducive to a sober lifestyle or the main focus is alcohol consumption (bars, wine tastings, and parties where you know people will be drinking heavily), you should make it clear that you can’t go.

 Meet New Friends at Sober Events

 Sober events are a great place to meet friends in recovery.
 Find sober events that sound fun or interesting to you, and you will have plenty of opportunities to meet people who understand what it’s like to be on a journey of recovery.
 Sober events can range from bowling parties to excursions abroad and are specifically organized to show individuals in all stages of recovery that you can still have fun and enjoy life completely sober.

 Understand that Nurturing Friendships Are Important to Your Recovery